The theory of reachability in trace-pushdown systems: Proof of Theorem

 \begin{remark} Let $\cR\subseteq\bM^k$ be a $k$-ary fnf-automatic relation and $(p_1,\dots,p_k)$ a tuple of states of the loop-connected tPDS $\cP$.
 Extend the configuration graph $\ConfGraph(\cP)$ with the relation

 and the structure $\cS(\cP)$ with the relation $\cR$.
 Then the above proof still gives the decidability of the first-order theory.
-Adding such relations seems pretty exotic, but it might be of interest in case $\cR$ is a recognizable language (as then, by Corollary~\ref{C-recognizable->fnf-automatic}, it is a unary fnf-automatic relation).

-Recall that in case $D=\Sigma^2$, even the monadic second-order theory of $\ConfGraph(\cP)$ is decidable.
+Adding such relations seems pretty exotic, but it might be of interest in the following two special cases: \begin{itemize} \item Let $\cL\subseteq\bM$ be an fnf-automatic (e.g., recognizable) set of traces understood as a property of the content of the pushdown.
+Adding $Q\times\cL$ as a unary relation to $\ConfGraph(\cP)$ allows to use this property of pushdown contents in formulas.
+Then formulas can make statements of the form ``There is a path from here to there that visits some state from $Q\times\cL$.'' \item Let $\Delta'\subseteq\Delta$ be some set of transitions such that also the restricted tPDS $\cP'=(Q,\Sigma,D,\Delta')$ is loop-connected.
+Since the reachability relation of this restricted tPDS is fnf-automatic, one can add it as a binary relation to the configuration graph.
+Then formulas can express properties of the form ``There is a path from here to there that does not use forbidden transitions from $\Delta\setminus\Delta'$.'' \end{itemize} Recall that in case $D=\Sigma^2$, even the monadic second-order theory of $\ConfGraph(\cP)$ is decidable.
 By Example~\ref{E-MSO}, this does not hold for arbitrary loop-connected tPDS.
 But another restriction of second-order logic yields a decidable theory of reachability.
 In this restriction, second-order quantification $\exists X\text{ infinite}\colon\varphi$ is possible for relational variables $X$ of arbitrary arity $r$, but with the condition that the atomic formula $(x_1,\dots,x_r)\in X$ appears only negatively in $\varphi$.
 In \cite{KusL10}, it is shown that the validity of such formulas is decidable for any automatic structure.
 Thus, this decidability also holds for the configuration graph with reachability of a loop-connected tPDS.

 The work on automatic structures revealed that additional types of quantifiers are possible: the infinity quantifier $\exists^\infty$ \cite{BluG00,BluG04}, modulo-counting quantifiers \cite{Rub04}, Ramsey-quantifier \cite{Rub08}, and a boundedness quantifier \cite{Kus09a}. \end{remark}